Soumodip-Paul/AnalogClockChromeExtension/README.md

 # AnalogClockChromeExtension
-This is an chrome extension which shows analog clock from extension panel
+This is an **chrome extension** which shows analog clock from extension panel and also shows the current date.